apache/nifi/README.md

 To build:
 - Execute `mvn clean install` or for parallel build execute `mvn -T 2.0C clean install`.
-On a modest development laptop that is a couple of years old, the latter build takes a bit under ten minutes.
+On a modest development laptop that is a couple of years old, the latter build takes a bit under two minutes.
 After a large amount of output you should eventually see a success message.

         $ mvn -T 2.0C clean install